cognitedata/oryx/README.md

 An `HttpHandler` is a plain function that takes two curried arguments, a `NextFunc` and a `Context`, and returns a new `Context` (wrapped in a `Result` and `Task`) when finished.
-On a high level the `HttpHandler` function takes and returns a context object, which means every `HttpHandler` function has full control of the outgoing `HttpRequest` and also the resulting response.
+On a high level the `HttpHandler` function takes and returns a context object, which means every `HttpHandler` function has full control of the outgoing `Request` and also the resulting `Response`.

 Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `NextFunc` or short circuit the execution by returning a result of `Result<Context<'a>, ResponseError>`.
 E.g if an HttpHandler detects an error, then it can return `Result.Error` to fail the processing.

-The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional Web request processing pipeline.
-Each handler has the full `Context` at its disposal and can decide whether it wants to fail the request by returning an `Error`, or continue the request by passing on a new `Context` to the "next" handler, `NextFunc`.
+The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional web request processing pipeline.
+Each handler has the full `Context` at its disposal and can decide whether it wants to fail the request or continue the request by passing on a new context to the "next" handler.

-The more complex way to think about a `HttpHandler` is that there are in fact 3 different ways it may process the
-request:

-1. Call the next handler with a result value (`'a`), and return what the next handler is returning.
-Here you have the option to eliding the await by returning the `Task` returned by the `next` function.
+1. Call the next handler `NextFunc` with a result value (`'a`), and return (`return!`) what the next handler is returning.
+Here you have the option to eliding the await by just synchronously return (`return`) the `Task` returned by the
+   `next` function.
-2. Return an `Error`result to short circuit and fail the request.
+2. Return an `Error`result to short circuit the processing and fail the request.
-3. Return `Ok` to short circuit the processing.
-This is not something you would normally do.
+3. It is technically possible to also return `Ok` to short circuit the processing, but this is not something you would normally do.

+## Context Builders

+The context you want to use for your requests may constructed using a builder like pattern (`Context -> Context`) where you set the common things you need for your request.
+These are synchronous functions where you can set the headers you want to use, the HTTP client, URL builder, logging and metrics.

+- `defaultContext` - A default empty context.

+The following builder functions may be used:

+- `withHeader` - Adds a header to the context.
+- `withHeaders` - Adds headers to the context.
+- `withBearerToken` - Adds an `Authorization` header with `Bearer` token.
+- `withHttpClient` - Adds the `HttpClient` to use for making requests using the `fetch` handler.
+- `withHttpClientFactory` - Adds an `HttpClient` factory function to use for producing the `HttpClient`.
+- `withUrlBuilder` - Adds an the URL builder to use.
+An URL builder construct the URL for the `Request` part of the context.
+- `withCancellationToken` - Adds a cancellation token to use for the context.
+This is particularly useful when using Oryx together with C# client code that supplies a cancellation token.
+- `withLogger` - Adds an [`ILogger`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger?view=dotnet-plat-ext-3.1) for logging requests and responses.
+- `withLogLevel` - The log level ([`LogLevel`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.loglevel?view=dotnet-plat-ext-3.1)) that the logging should be performed at.
+Oryx will disable logging for `LogLevel.None` and this is also the default log level.
+- `withLogFormat` - Specify the log format of the log messages written.
+- `withMetrics` - Add and `IMetrics` interface to produce metrics info.

+## HTTP Handlers

+The context may then be transformed using HTTP handlers.
+HTTP handlers are like lego bricks and may be composed into more complex HTTP handlers.
+The HTTP handlers included with Oryx are:

+- `catch` - Catches errors and continue using another handler.
+- `chunk` - Chunks a sequence of HTTP handlers into sequential and concurrent batches.
+- `concurrent` - Runs a sequence of HTTP handlers concurrently.
+- `extractHeader` - Extract header from the HTTP response.
+- `fetch` - Fetches from remote using current context
+- `log` - Log information about the given request.
+- `logWithMessage` - Log information about the given request supplying a user specified message.
+- `parse` - Parse response stream to a user specified type synchronously.
+- `parseAsync` - Parse response stream to a user specified type asynchronously.
+- `retry` - Retries the current HTTP chandler if an error occurs.
+- `sequential` - Runs a sequence of HTTP handlers sequentially.
+- `withContent` - Add HTTP content to the fetch request
+- `withMethod` - with HTTP method.
+You can use GET, PUT, POST instead.
+- `withQuery` - Add URL query parameters
+- `withResponseType` - Sets the Accept header of the request.
+- `withUrl` - Use the given URL for the request.
+- `withUrlBuilder` - Use the given URL builder for the request.
+- `withError` - Detect if the HTTP request failed, and then fail processing.

+In addition there are several extension for decoding JSON and Protobuf responses:

+- `json` - Decodes the given `application/json` response into a user specified type.
+- `protobuf` - - Decodes the given `application/protobuf` response into a Protobuf specific type.

+See [JSON and Protobuf Content Handling](#json-and-protobuf-content-handling) for more information.

+### HTTP verbs

+The HTTP verbs are convenience functions using the `withMethod` under the hood:

+- `GET` - HTTP get request
+- `PUT` - HTTP put request
+- `POST` - HTTP post request
+- `DELETE` - HTTP delete request
+- `OPTIONS` - HTTP options request

-## Operators and Composition
+## Composition

 The fact that everything is an `HttpHandler` makes it easy to compose handlers together.
 You can think of them as lego bricks that you can fit together.
 Two or more `HttpHandler` functions may be composed together using Kleisli